GM sees you clearly; you can't see the tier-three shop that's about to make you late

 Exactly what you get

 Supply chain software that sees past your direct suppliers to the sub-tiers that actually cause your problems, and that ties your inbound supply to GM's outbound pull.
 Risk surfaces early, demand changes propagate down, and you protect your scorecard by preventing shortages instead of reacting to them.
-It works alongside an ERP, a warehouse management system, and inventory management, and feeds business intelligence dashboards for supplier performance.
+It works alongside an ERP, a warehouse management system, and inventory management, and feeds business intelligence (BI) dashboards for supplier performance.

 How to choose a developer in Oshawa